 It has been eight years since Oscar-nominated writer, producer and director Michael Mann released his last film — 2015's Blackhat — but he's back and going pedal to the metal with his newest offering, Ferrari.

 The Ferrari family biopic stars two-time Oscar nominee Adam Driver (BlacKkKlansman and Marriage Story) as Italian race car driver-turned-automobile entrepreneur Enzo Ferrari and Oscar winner Penélope Cruz (Vicky Cristina Barcelona) as his wife, Laura.
 Set during the summer of 1957, the drama explores their professional and personal troubles — including the death of their son, Dino — against the backdrop of the Mille Miglia, a treacherous 1,000-mile race across Italy.

 Mann directs from a script by Troy Kennedy Martin, based on Brock Yates' book Enzo Ferrari: The Man, the Cars, the Races, the Machines.
 In addition to Driver and Cruz, the cast includes Patrick Dempsey, Jack O'Connell and Shailene Woodley.

-Ferrari world premieres during the 80th Venice International Film Festival and will serve as the closing night screening at the New York Film Festival, before opening in theaters on Dec.
+Following its world premiere at the Venice International Film Festival, Ferrari opens in theaters on Dec.
 25. Watch the trailer below.